emicklei/melrose/docs/tutorial/02-sequence.md

 sequence('(8c e g) = (2c++ e++ g++)')
 ```

-The first group `(8c e g)` has duration 1/8 the second 1/2.
+The first group `(8c e g)` has fraction 1/8 the second 1/2.
-Only the first note should set the duration of the group.
+Only the first note should set the fraction of the group.

 ### sustain pedal